tasharen/tnet/Assets/TNet/ReadMe - 3.3.1.txt

 Q: How to destroy an object?
 --------------------------------------------------------------------------------------------------------------------

-gameObject.DestroySelf();
+If inside a TNBehaviour-derived script: tno.DestroySelf();

+Otherwise use (the slightly slower): gameObject.DestroySelf();

 --------------------------------------------------------------------------------------------------------------------
 Q: How to call a function on all players?
 --------------------------------------------------------------------------------------------------------------------

-TNObject tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour tno.Send("FunctionName", target, <parameters>);
+var tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour tno.Send("FunctionName", target, <parameters>);

 --------------------------------------------------------------------------------------------------------------------